-- 9.1 Note the following; - a.
+- a.
 The Council's Medium Term Financial Strategy and associated guiding principles; - b.
 The Council's current Medium Term Financial Forecast and the progress being made for the delivery of efficiency savings for 2016/17 and future years; - c.
-Notes the summary budget timetable for 2017/18 (as outlined in Appendix B).

-Background Papers:
+The key updates made in the Autumn Statement and the uncertainty in relation New Homes Bonus.

-Title of Document: Estimate Working Papers

-Contact Officers: M Dickenson

-Previous Reports/Minutes: Monthly Durable Budget Reports
+Background Papers: Title of Document: Estimate Working Papers Contact Officers: M Dickenson Previous Reports/Minutes: Monthly Durable Budget Reports